Sterniii3/drugdevelopR/validation/test_cases/05_MultipleEndpointsTestCases.md

   * sample sizes of 300 and 600 as the amount of information for the two treatment effects,
   * `relaxed=TRUE`, i.e. use the relaxed combination strategy for effect sizes.

-Redo this, however, the second time set a sample size constraint of 300.
+Redo this, however, the second time set a sample size constraint of 190.

-  Verify that
+Verify that the program returns an expected utility of 960.55 (in 10^5 \$), an optimal threshold value of 0.02 and optimal sample sizes of 108 in phase II and 85 in phase III (i.e. 193 in total).
+With the constraint, the program returns an expected utility of 959.20 (in 10^5 \$), an optimal threshold value of 0.02 and optimal sample sizes of 96 in phase II and 94 in phase III (i.e. 190 in total).

 ### 05.07 (shows that req.
 05.02, 05.04 and 05.08 are met): {-}
 Use the function `optimal_multiple_normal`.
 Supply the same input values as in test case 05.06 (without sample size constraint), however, however change the number of clusters for parallel computing to 1.